Here’s something most web designers won’t tell you: a good looking website and a good website are not the same thing.

 Right below the hero, hit them with proof.
 This is where you overcome the “can I trust you?” question.

-You don't need all of these.
-Pick 2 3 that are strongest for your business and make them visible early.
+Pick 2-3 that are strongest for your business and make them visible early.

 Offer clarity: what you do, how it works, what it costs